jpdery/moobile-core-doc/Source/Classes/Control/Image.md

 Events {#events}
 --------------------------------------------------------------------------------

-### load {#load-event}
+### preload {#preload-event}

-Fired when the image is loaded.
-If the `preload` option is `true`, this event will be fired once the image is preloaded otherwise it will be fired as soon as a source is specified.
+Fired when this image is loaded.
+If the `preload` option is `true`, this event will be fired once this image is preloaded otherwise it will be fired as soon as a source is specified.

 -----